DaveZag/MoneyMate/README.md

 # 📖 MoneyMate <a name="about-project"></a>

 MoneyMate is an expenses management app created using Ruby on Rails.
-It allows a user to create new categories and create new expenses for each category thus you have a list of transactions associated with a category.
+It allows a user to create new categories and create new expenses for each category thus, this one can track their expenses in a well structured manner.

 ## 🛠 Built With <a name="built-with"></a>